Where did the Enneagram come from?

 The modern form of the Enneagram was brought forth by Bolivian teacher Oscar Ichazo in the 1950's.
 In his work, Enneagram of Personality, Ichazo developed nine personality types to match the points on the symbol including principle features, motivations and concerns.

-In the last few years, thanks in part to the book “The Road Back to You”, the Enneagram has swept through the Evangelical Church.
+In the last few years, thanks in part to the book “The Road Back to You”, the Enneagram has swept through the broader church including Evangelical circles.

-Today, Enneagram knowledge continues to develop along with modern psychology and as different teachers expand the application of these basic archetypes into various fields.
+Today, Enneagram theory continues to develop alongside modern psychology and as different teachers expand the application of these basic archetypes into various fields.

-It is helpful to remember that the Enneagram is fundamentally about psychological design.
+It is important to understand that the modern Enneagram of personality is fundamentally about psychological design.
 Thus, all humans find it relevant and useful regardless of field, culture, worldview, or religions.
 The Enneagram is not officially associated with any religion or theology, which allows various interpretations and application.
-This is why we must be discerning with regard to Enneagram teachers / resources and ensure they are aligned with a biblical worldview and Christian practice.
+This is why we must be discerning with regard to Enneagram teachers/resources and choose those that are aligned with a Biblical worldview and Christian practice.

 The Bible tells us that we are made in the image of God.
 Therefore, any observable truths regarding human design belong to God and will comport with Scripture.
 Always test!